 Abstracts without all the details requested below may not be considered:

-- Abstract submissions must include the full names, credentials, affiliations, contact information and email addresses for all authors.
+- Abstracts must include the full formal names, credentials, affiliations and email addresses for all authors.

-- Abstracts must be submitted via the online CATALYST Submission System.
+- Abstracts (and all details requested above) must be uploaded to the online CATALYST Paper Submission System.

 - Abstracts are due by February 3, 2023.